Luck vs. Peyton

 In 1994, when Manning was a freshman at Tennessee, then–offensive coordinator David Cutcliffe required QBs to arrive at meetings 10 minutes early.
 Manning did, Cutcliffe told ESPN, but his competition for the position, Branndon Stewart, was nowhere to be found.
 After an hour, Cutcliffe heard Stewart banging on the door—Manning had closed it as he came in, locking Stewart out.

 See more Luck—in words and vintage photos—in our cover feature.

-This article appeared as part of the cover story in the September 2012 issue.
+This article appeared in the September 2012 issue.